How to avoid frustrations of the startup board

 Accept reality – even if you don’t like it

 Entrepreneurs as well as external board members face situations they don’t like.
 It can be about the difficulties to measure market potential if the startup is breaking new ground or understand why the company needs to put effort into brand building.
 Other situations can be the entrepreneur’s demand for acceptance on new bold investments although the cash flow is unstable or the entrepreneur’s unwillingness to understand why a basic level of administration is a must.
 Examples of situations that can cause conflicts are many.

 Our advice is communication and to stay focused on making the best choices for the company.
 Instead of being upset – listen to each other and learn from each other.
-Do you think the entrepreneur is too bold and close to naive?
+Do you think the entrepreneur is too bold and naive?
 We are sorry but – most of them are.
 They have to be!
 Do you think your external board member is too focused on safety and administration?
 Try to listen, maybe the person is right to some extent.

 Running a startup is not for everyone – and being on a startup board is not for everyone.
 If you get the opportunity to join a startup board, be prepared for the unknown.
 Challenges will pop up like mushrooms – but also the rewarding feeling of having overcome them.

 Just a click away and you get into our world.